NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Fleshgem (Earthspeaker).md

 * * *

-**Effect** The ground around you erupts in a 10-foot burst of knee-high crystal shards that remain for 1 round, or 1 minute if you spent two actions.
+**Effect** The ground around you erupts in a @Template\[burst|distance:10\] of knee-high crystal shards that remain for 1 round, or 1 minute if you spent two actions.
 To all creatures other than you, the area is difficult terrain as well as hazardous terrain.
 Creatures that move through a space containing crystal shards take 2 piercing damage.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*